The Truth About Salt Water Swimming Pools

 There's been a debate lately.
 Well, maybe not lately, but it has been going on for years and years.
 Which one is better?
-Is a salt pool or a chlorine pool better?
+Is a salt water swimming pool or a chlorine pool better?
 Well, both pools have their pros and cons, but saltwater pools have become more popular over the past few years.
 Most salt pool owners swear by them while chlorine pools have seemingly set the standard for comfort and reliability.

 Does A Salt Water Pool Taste Salty?

 Benefits Of Salt Water Swimming Pools

 - A safe level of the salinity of a pool is between 2500 ppm -3500 ppm.
 At this level the salt in the pool can't really be noticed.

 - Once the swimming pool salt is added, the saltwater chlorinator takes over to produce as much or as little pool chlorine as you require.
 It has also been reported that the pool water actually feels softer and the swimmers are more refreshed after swimming.
 Salt water swimming pools have this big advantage.

-Some people will say the comfort level of saltwater pools is better than regular chlorine pools.
+- Some people will say the comfort level of saltwater pools is better than regular chlorine pools.
 The water feels better on your skin

-Some people believe that salt water pool maintenance can be lower as compared to a normal chlorine pool
+- Some people believe that salt water pool maintenance can be lower as compared to a normal chlorine pool.

 Disadvantages Of Salt Water Swimming Pools